-In terms of activities involving market participants (i.e. excluding central bank and ancillary system transactions), exactly as in 2017, interbank transactions (transactions exclusively involving credit institutions) accounted for 78% of the total value of the payments in 2018, whereas the remaining share was composed of customer transactions (i.e. transactions processed on behalf of a non-bank party, be it an individual or a corporate).
-Compared with the previous year, the value of customer payments increased by 7% and the value of interbank payments was lower by 1%.
+In terms of activities involving market participants (i.e. excluding central bank and ancillary system transactions), interbank transactions (transactions exclusively involving credit institutions) accounted for 77% of the total value of payments in 2019, whereas the remaining share was composed of customer transactions (i.e. transactions processed on behalf of a non-bank party, be they individuals or corporates).
+This share has remained stable over the past few years (78% of interbank payments in 2018).

-Chart 2 depicts the average daily turnover generated in TARGET2 for each month in 2017 and 2018, thus showing the seasonal pattern of the system.
-While the general pattern for both years is very similar, the values recorded in May 2018 are visibly lower than in the same period of 2017.
-The difference is largely attributable to the higher number of various national holidays that affected market activity in May 2018, as compared with May 2017.
+Chart 2 depicts the average daily turnover generated in TARGET2 for each month in 2018 and 2019, thus showing the seasonal pattern of the system.
+While the general pattern for both years is very similar, the values recorded in January and February 2019 are visibly higher than they were in the same period of 2018.
+The difference is largely attributable to the greater level of ancillary system settlement activity during these months.

 Average daily TARGET2 turnover

-Throughout 2018, the amplitude of TARGET2 turnover, expressed by the difference between the highest and the lowest value, was 48%, compared with 50% in the previous year.
-Overall, the average values through the year followed a well established seasonal pattern.
+Throughout 2019, the amplitude of TARGET2 turnover, expressed by the difference between the highest and the lowest values, was 52%, compared with 48% the previous year.
+Overall, the average values throughout the year followed a well-established seasonal pattern.

 Peaks and troughs in the system’s values can also be influenced by other factors, such as TARGET2 holidays or the end of reserve maintenance periods.
-For example, the lowest values are typically observed during the summer holidays and on days that are national holidays in some Member States or in other important economies.
-For example, in 2018, the lowest values processed coincided with public holidays observed in the United States.
+For example, the lowest values are typically recorded during the summer holidays and on days that are national holidays in some Member States or in other important economies outside the EU.
+For example, in 2019, the lowest values processed coincided with a public holiday that is observed in several EU Member States and the United States (11 November).

 Finally, Chart 4 compares traffic developments in the world’s major payment systems.
-In particular, it depicts the daily average turnover in euro equivalents for the last 20 years of TARGET(2), Continuous Linked Settlement (CLS), Fedwire Funds (the USD-denominated RTGS system operated by the Federal Reserve System) and the Bank of Japan Financial Network System (BOJ-NET).
+In particular, it depicts the daily average turnover in euro equivalents for the last 20 years of TARGET/TARGET2, Continuous Linked Settlement (CLS), Fedwire Funds (the US dollar-denominated RTGS system operated by the Federal Reserve System) and the Bank of Japan Financial Network System (BOJ-NET).
 Some common patterns, including the effect of the financial crisis on the number of processed transactions, can be identified across systems.
-However, the comparability of TARGET2 with other systems is hampered by the change in the TARGET2 statistical methodology in 2013, as well as by the migration of the securities settlement systems to T2S.
-In the latter case, if the average daily volume in TARGET2 after 2015 were considered together with the average daily turnover on DCAs, which are technically held in T2S, total traffic would have continued to increase.
+However, the comparability of TARGET2 with other systems has been hampered by the change in the TARGET2 statistical methodology in 2013, as well as by the migration of the securities settlement systems to T2S.
+In the latter case, if the average daily volume in TARGET2 after 2015 is considered together with the average daily turnover for DCAs, which are technically held in T2S, total traffic continues to increase.

 Major large-value payment systems around the globe